 Effective January 1, 2010, the Plan adopted the Financial Accounting Standards Board ("FASB") authoritative guidance on reporting loans to participants by defined contribution pension plans.
 In accordance with the provisions, participant loans are required to be classified as notes receivable from participants, which are segregated from Plan investments and measured at their unpaid principal balance, plus any accrued but unpaid interest.
 The adoption of this accounting standard requires reclassification of participant loans from investments to notes receivable from participants on the Statement of Net Assets Available for Benefits as of December 31, 2010 and 2009.
 Accordingly, the 2009 financial statements have been reclassified to conform to the 2010 presentation.
-There was no impact on Net Assets Available for Benefits.
+There was no impact on Net Assets Available for Benefits or Changes in Net Assets Available for Benefits.